|

 generate a protein--one that, according to my cipher, is itself another text.
 I foresee that,

-- I am hoping to "infect" the language of genetics with the "poetic vectors" of its own
+in the future, DNA might become yet another poetic medium.
+I am hoping to "infect" the language of genetics with the "poetic vectors" of its own

 discourse, doing so in order to extend poetry itself beyond the formal limits of the book.
 I